 Pediatric Consultation Rotation

 In the second year, residents continue seeing patients in consultation on the pediatric inpatient service and in the pediatric intensive care unit.
 Second year residents are also expected to take leadership roles in multi-disciplinary meetings with pediatric colleagues and to play a more active role in supporting the pediatric team to formulate a focused consultative question.

 West Central Behavioral Health, Lebanon, Claremont and Newport NH

 This is typically a year long, one day per week rotation during the CAP 2 year.
 Residents are assigned to the Claremont, Newport or Lebanon office of West Central Behavioral Health under the supervision of an on-site faculty child and adolescent psychiatrist.
 During their day at WCBH, residents typically have 4-5 hours of direct patient contact including a mix of new evaluations and follow-up cases.
 In addition, there is one hour per week of supervision with the on-site faculty member.
 An important feature of the rotation is participating as a member of the agency’s child and adolescent treatment team and working in collaboration with other providers and disciplines at WCBH and in the community.
 Residents have the opportunity to work with patients requiring complex, multi-agency and multi-modal treatment plans, including treatment for substance abuse disorders and PTSD.

-All residents have the opportunity to dedicate 1 month of focused elective time in the CAP 2 year to an area of their choosing.
-This time can be in a block or divided over the year.
+All residents have the opportunity to dedicate 1 month block of focused elective time, or spread elective time over a block of months in the CAP 2 year to an area of their choosing.
 The goal is for the resident to invest time and attention to an area of future interest.
 The specific focus can be clinical, academic, or research based.
 More extensive time may be allowed depending on the nature of the project, impact on core residency activities and funding.